pgxcentre/genipe/docs/tutorials/tutorial_genip.rst

    subsequent steps).

-.. _genip-tut-output-files:
+.. _genipe-tut-output-files:

 Output files
 ^^^^^^^^^^^^^

-All results will be located in the ``genip`` directory (or whatever ``--output-dir`` links to).
+All results will be located in the ``genipe`` directory (or whatever ``--output-dir`` links to).
 Here is the directory tree summarizing the output files.

 .. code-block:: text

-   genip/
+   genipe/
    │
    ├── chr1/
    │   ├── chr1.1_5000000.impute2